shiningrain/FBAS/README.md

 ## Reproduction

-Our experiment data on 4 datasets is saved in [here](xx).
-It contains the initial model architecture for the 36 searches and the search results of each search method in experiments.
+Our experiment results on 4 datasets is saved in [here](https://drive.google.com/file/d/1_ngnpSQxNEKLoQnfzZp6eutgRMO0lfIp/view?usp=sharing).
+It contains the initial model architecture for the searches and the search results of each search method in experiments (the subdir 'Our' in it shows the results of `FORM`).
+It is worth mentioning that, due to the large size of models, we only save parts of the best models in the data.
+The rest of the models are saved as the parameter files like `best_param.pkl`, you can use [this code](./ExperimentResults/reproduct_models_from_parameters/reproduce_experiment_model.py) to generate those models.

+The search priority of all available actions in current version `FORM` for different conditions are saved in [this file](./FORM/utils/priority_pure.pkl), you can use the `pickle` lib in python to load it.

-In addition, we also share the search log of the experiment with Bayesian search method in Motivation [here](./Motivation/bayes_search_log.pkl).
-You can use the `pickle` lib in python to load it.
+In addition, we also share the search log of the experiment with Bayesian search method and `FORM` in
+Motivation [here](./Motivation/accuracy_log.pkl).
+You can also use the `pickle` to load it.
 It shows the best val_accuracy in 100 trials of the search process by Bayesian method.
-The code we used to obtain these results is shown [here](./Motivation/motivation.py)
+The code we used to obtain the Bayesian method results is shown [here](./Motivation/motivation.py).
+And you can use [this code](./FORM/demo.py) to reproduce our search result.
+The best models searched by two methods in Motivation is shown in the same link with our expeirment results.

 If you want to reproduce our experiment, you can use the [demo.py](./FORM/demo.py) directly.